 - EMR/EHR integration

-HIPAA Compliance Requirements for a Telemedicine Platform
+HIPAA Compliance Requirements Telemedicine Providers Should Know

 The Health Insurance Portability and Accountability Act was introduced back in 1996 and signed by President Bill Clinton.
 It was introduced to protect sensitive patient data from illegal disclosure without the patient’s consent.
 Today, this act is more important now than ever as cybercrime and black data markets continue to thrive.

-When developing a HIPAA compliant telemedicine platform, it is important to follow this list of HIPAA rules:
+When developing a HIPAA-compliant telemedicine platform, it is important to follow this list of HIPAA rules:

 The HIPAA Privacy Rule

 The HIPAA Privacy Rule was made to limit the use of personal health information; it mainly restricts the disclosure of PHI (Protected Health Information).
-Patients can grant or deny practitioners the permission to obtain and share information, change and update the given data, or request a copy of it.
+Patients can grant or deny practitioners permission to obtain and share information, change and update the given data, or request a copy of it.

 The HIPAA Security Rule